flotisable/ResourceAwarePatchGeneration/README.md

 ## Dependency

   - **abc** : [abc berkeley](https://people.eecs.berkeley.edu/~alanmi/abc/)
+    - the code of abc is moved to [github](https://github.com/berkeley-abc/abc) but seems not mentioned in the website

 ## Compile

-  - modify 'abcDir' in 'Makefile' to the directory that place **abc** source and library
   - check 'getAbcFlags.sh' is executable
   - run `make`